lyuhiroyama/japanhostelreviews.com/README.md

 If you would like to take a look, feel free to reach out — I can make it public upon request.

+Built with JS / HTML/CSS / JQuery / PHP / SQLite.
+Hosted on a VPS.

 Link: https://japanhostelreviews.com/

 <br>